DARE TO BE A DANIEL ~ DEFINITELY *NOT* FOR WIMPS!

 THANK YOU ~ MERCI BEAUCOUP

-A very special THANK YOU to D. Walther, one of our very special Compassion translators, for very kindly translating these articles for our French speaking children.
+A very special thank you to D. Walther for very kindly translating these articles for our French speaking children.
 It is such a joy to work in partnership with you.
 A very special thank you also to your two lovely daughters who have also assisted in translating other articles.
 The pay may be lousy, but the rewards are eternal!

 *